Jackelyneg/Belly_button-Java-Script/README.md

 # Plot.ly - Belly Button Biodiversity

-In this assignment, you will Building an interactive dashboard to explore the Belly Button Biodiversity dataset
+In this assignment, I will Building an interactive dashboard to explore the Belly Button Biodiversity dataset